Libraries Customer Charter

 - So that we can keep in touch with you, please notify the library of any change of name or contact details.

 - In the event of a library card being lost or stolen, responsibility for items issued on that card remains with the card holder, unless the library has been notified of the loss.

 - Membership privileges apply only to the person named on the library card.
-The card must be produced in order to borrow items.

 The collection budget, set annually by the Council, will be divided according to current usage, established need and any special projects.